esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 /scratch/micro612w20_class_root/micro612w20_class/shared/data/day3pm/CARD_results

 > iii.
-Drag and drop Phandango associated file onto the Phandango website and check what type of actibiotic resistance genes are present in these genomes?
+Drag and drop Phandango associated files onto the Phandango website and check what type of actibiotic resistance genes are present in these genomes?

 > iv.
 Explore full ARIBA matrix in R and plot a heatmap to visualize the presence/absence of various resistancve genes.